-ArmsTracker was created and is being developed by the Centre for Armed Violence Reduction (CAVR), a registered charity headquartered in Sydney with people in Africa, the Pacific, North America and Europe.
+ArmsTracker was created and is being further developed by the Centre for Armed Violence Reduction (CAVR), a registered charity headquartered in Sydney with people in Africa, the Pacific, North America and Europe.
 Our staff and board include world experts with decades of experience in conventional arms control.
 CAVR also benefits from close partnerships with GunPolicy.org, the Mines Advisory Group (MAG), the Stimson Center and the University of Sydney School of Public Health.

 Jointly we recognise a need which has been consistently prioritised in UN reports and international assessments for many years: an easy-to-use arms record-keeping solution standardised to global norms and accessible to low-capacity states.
 Enter ArmsTracker: a no-cost arms control database which enables small countries to reduce gun-related crime, injury and death and to simplify compliance with international arms control treaties and agreements.
 ArmsTracker is the powerful, yet affordable system which precisely delivers this solution.

-With international assistance from donors, ArmsTracker is installed in eligible states and agencies at little or no net cost.
+With international assistance from donors, ArmsTracker is installed in eligible states and agencies at little or no cost.
 On request, our team identifies donors, consults with stakeholders, drafts grant applications and acts as the state’s implementing partner.
 Project agreements allow for installation and training, initial assistance to migrate legacy data, frequent software upgrades and post-installation support.

-ArmsTracker is designed by world experts for simplicity of use in low-capacity settings.
-Users with no previous experience in registry or asset management are guided by pop-up Help tooltips for each feature and button, in their own language.
+Designed for instant use in low-capacity settings, ArmsTracker displays context-sensitive pop-up Help tooltips for every label, button and function, all in one or more languages of the client’s choice.
 Although the software is initially installed in a popular Microsoft Office application on a single Windows laptop or desktop computer, agencies can grant network access to suit their own security protocols.

 ArmsTracker stores a cradle-to-grave log of every transaction made within the system.
 This permanently identifies the user responsible for each addition or edit.
 As the records cannot be deleted, ArmsTracker provides a chain-of-evidence footprinting system designed to stand up in court.
 A multi-level permission system restricts access only to users selected by the client.